-With Mercedes-Benz’s go-fast division AMG moving towards all-wheel-drive vehicles
+With Mercedes-Benz’s go-fast division AMG moving

 , we’re going to start seeing the option offered on more and more of its models.

 While we've even seen AMG make all-wheel drive standard on its latest 2014 E63 AMG

 for customers in the U.S., adding the option to other models, like the next-generation C63 AMG, is not a foregone conclusion.

 The new C63 AMG has already been spied testing in prototype form

 and is expected to debut next year as a 2015 model.

 , AMG powertrain engineering manager Jorg Gindele revealed that an all-wheel-drive version was under consideration and that a prototype had already been built.

 Gindele went on to reveal that a final decision on an all-wheel-drive C63 AMG would need to come from Mercedes' board of management.
 Given the excitement surrounding the new all-wheel-drive E63 AMG, we figure the car will be given the green light.